weaveworks/weave/site/faq.md

 Yes, of course!
 Weave allows you to run isolated networks and still allow open communications between individual containers from those isolated networks.
 You can find information on how to do this in [Application Isolation](/site/using-weave/application-isolation.md)

+**Q: Which ports does Weave Net use (e.g. if I am configuring a firewall) ?**

+You must permit traffic to flow through TCP 6783 and UDP 6783/6784, which are Weave’s control and data ports.

 **See Also**

  * [Troubleshooting Weave](/site/troublehooting.md)